Cybertext: Examples

 An example of a cybertext is Twelve Blue by Michael Joyce.
 It is a web-based text that includes navigation modes characterized by fluid and multiple sense of structures of electronic textuality such as colored threads that play different "bars" and blue-script text that returns to images of rivers and water.
 Depending on what link you choose or what portion of the diagram on the side you pick you will be transferred to a different portion of the text.
 So in the end, you do not really finish reading the entire story or 'novel' you go through random pages and try piecing the story together yourself.
 You may never really 'finish' the story.
 But, because it is a cybertext the 'finishing' of the story is not as important as its impact on the reader, or on the conveyance.

 Another example is Stir Fry Texts, by Jim Andrews, which is a cybertext where there are many layers of text, and as you move your mouse over the words, the layers beneath them are 'dug' through.
-The House is another example of a cybertext where one might assume a description of the piece as follows: It is an unruly text, the words don't listen, you are not supreme.
+Mary Flanagan's The House is another example of a cybertext where one might assume a description of the piece as follows: It is an unruly text, the words don't listen, you are not supreme.
 You are guided through the piece.
 This is a cybertext with minimal control.
 You watch as something unfolds before you, "a crumbling mania", you must be able to go with the flow, to read texts upside down, to piece together a reflection of words, to be okay with texts half read disappearing or moving so far away so continuously that you can not make out those very important words.